I met an angel.

 I made repeated calls to the cab company, only to be told that they had no such employee or cab number.
 I realized then that Ezekiel was an angel.
 I have no doubt about it.
 He was sent to watch over me and assure me that I was at the right place to receive the care necessary to get better and maintain my voice.
 Ezekiel means “God will strengthen.”
 I now have no doubts.
 I thank the Lord and Ezekiel every day for my good health.

 I met an angel.
 I hope you get the opportunity to meet yours, under much better circumstances of course.
+And if you are suffering with cancer or any other potentially fatal disease, I hope the phrase, “Never give up, never surrender!” provides you with the same courage and determination it has always given me.

 As always, I wish you good health and success!
+God bless!